tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 keying material using "bound_master_secret" {{key-schedule-injection}}.

 ~~~~
-   signal_key = HKDF-Expand-Label(bound_master_secret, "bound signal key", "", key_length)
-   signal_iv = HKDF-Expand-Label(bound_master_secret, "bound signal iv", "", iv_length)
+   signal_key = HKDF-Expand-Label(Zx, "esni signal", Hash(ESNIContents), Hash.length)
 ~~~~

 Then, servers construct ServerHello.random using the following algorithm:

 1. Generate 16 octets of random data, called r1.
-2. Compute r = AEAD-Encrypt(signal_key, signal_iv, "", r1), and let r2 = the first 16 octets of r.
+2. Compute r2 = HKDF-Expand-Label(signal_key, "esni signal", r1, 16)
 3. Output r1 \|\| r2 as 32 octets for ServerHello.random.

+Clients check for the presence of this signal in ServerHello.random, comproised of r1 \|\| r2, by deriving signal_key and sigal_iv as above and then performing the following:

+1. Let r1 be the first 16 octets of ServerHello.random.
+2. Compute r2' = HKDF-Expand-Label(signal_key, "esni signal", r1, 16)
+3. If r2' equals r2, the signal is present.
+Otherwise, it is absent.

 ### Handling the server response {#handle-server-response}

-First, clients must check for the presence of the secure signal specified in {{esni-signal}}.
-To do so, clients perform the key derivation outlined in {{esni-signal}}, and then check for the presence of the signal as follows:

-1. Let r1 be the first 16 octets of ServerHello.random.
-2. Compute r = AEAD-Decrypt(signal_key, signal_iv, "", r1), and let r2 = the first 16 octets of r.
-3. If r1 equals r2, then use the modified key schedule for the remainder of the handshake.
-Otherwise, use the standard key schedule (as per the rules of {{RFC8446}}) for the remainder of the handshake.

-If the server negotiates TLS 1.3 or above, provides an "encrypted_server_name" extension in EncryptedExtensions, yet did not provide a secure signal in ServerHello.random, clients MUST abort the connection with an "illegal_parameter" alert.
-Otherwise, if the server negotiates TLS 1.3 or above and provides an "encrypted_server_name" extension in EncryptedExtensions, the client then processes the extension's "response_type" field:
+If the server negotiates TLS 1.3 or above and provides an "encrypted_server_name" extension in EncryptedExtensions, the client then processes the extension's "response_type" field:

-- If the value is "esni_accept", the client MUST check that the extension's "nonce" field matches ClientESNIInner.nonce and otherwise abort the connection with an "illegal_parameter" alert.
-The client then proceeds with the connection as usual, authenticating the connection for the origin server.
+- If the value is "esni_accept", the client MUST check that ServerHello.random contains a key schedule switch signal as per {{esni-signal}}, and otherwise MUST abort the connection with an "illegal_parameter" alert.
+The client then proceeds with the connection using the modified key schedule, authenticating the connection for the origin server.

-- If the value is "esni_retry_request", the client proceeds with the handshake, authenticating for ESNIKeys.public_name as described in
+- If the value is "esni_retry_request", the client proceeds with the handshake using the standard key schedule (as per the rules of {{RFC8446}}), authenticating for ESNIKeys.public_name as described in {{auth-public-name}}.
-  {{auth-public-name}}.
 If authentication or the handshake fails, the client MUST return a failure to the calling application.
 It MUST NOT use the retry keys.

   Otherwise, when the handshake completes successfully with the public name authenticated, the client MUST abort the connection with an "esni_required"